top of page

 The Real Power Challenge: Theory vs. Field

-• High self-discharge under extreme temperatures
+• High self-discharge in extreme temperature zones

-• Wake-ups triggered by trivial motion
+• Frequent wake-ups triggered by motion noise

 System-Level Power Budgeting: Think Holistically